 - Richard P. Feynman

 However, conducting entrepreneurial inquiry at this level of rigor can be overkill in many instances.
-Entrepreneurship isn’t knowledge acquisition for learnings sake but for driving results.
-Our goal is to quickly latch on to the right signal in the noise and then double-down on the signal.
+Entrepreneurship isn’t knowledge acquisition for learning's sake but for driving results.
+We aim to quickly latch on to the right signal in the noise and then double down on the signal.

 Testing a few gut-based shortcuts (or hunches) along the way is sometimes the fastest way to find these signals in the noise.
-The best antidote isn’t avoiding these biases but rather internalizing a set of ground rules that counter-act them.
+The best antidote isn’t avoiding these biases but rather internalizing ground rules that counter-act them.

-What follows is a condensed list of seven habits that help you do this.
+A condensed list of seven habits that help you do this follows.

 1. Declare your expected outcomes upfront